South Carolina Code of Laws

 HISTORY: 1962 Code Section 17-251; 1952 Code Section 17-251; 1942 Code Section 907; 1932 Code Section 907; Cr.
 P. '22 Section 1; Cr.
 C. '12 Section 1; Cr.
 C. '02 Section 1; G. S. 2616; R. S. 1; 1866 (13) 406; 1898 (22) 809.

-Additional circumstances where citizens may arrest; means to be used.
+SECTION 17-13-20.
+Additional circumstances when citizens may arrest; means to be used.

 A citizen may arrest a person in the nighttime by efficient means as the darkness and the probability of escape render necessary, even if the life of the person should be taken, when the person: